Dopetwist/GeoMindz/README.md

 ## 🤝 Contributing

 Have ideas or improvements?
-Contributions are welcome!
+Collaborations are welcome!
 Please open an issue first to discuss your idea, then submit a pull request.